hirshi001/WorldLife/README.md

 Instruction on how to play:

-WASD to move
+WASD to move.
-R to toggle camera follow
+R to toggle camera follow.
-LeftShift to move camera to player
+LeftShift to move camera to player.
-Right Click and Drag to move camera around the field
+Right Click and Drag to move camera around the field.